 Vita

-He had guest performances at the Staatsoper Berlin, the opera Frankfurt and Bonn, the Hamburg State Opera, at the National Theatre Mannheim, at the State Theatre Linz, the Schleswig-Holstein Music Festival, in the Liverpool Philharmonic Hall and worked with René Jacobs, Sylvain Cambreling, Dennis Russell Davies, Vasily Petrenko and Erik Nielsen.
+He had guest performances at the Staatsoper Berlin, the Teatro Massimo di Palermo, the opera Frankfurt and Bonn, the Hamburg State Opera, at the National Theatre Mannheim, at the State Theatre Linz, the Schleswig-Holstein Music Festival, in the Liverpool Philharmonic Hall and worked with Philippe Jordan, Bertrand de Billy, Semyon Bychkov, Marco Armiliato, Omer Meir Wellber, René Jacobs, Sylvain Cambreling, Dennis Russell Davies, Alexander Soddy and Thomas Guggeis.

 He was member of the Stadttheater Hildesheim, he belonged to the ensemble of the Theater Lübeck and the Staatstheater Kassel.
-Here he sang for instance Baron Kronthal (»Der Wildschütz«), Tom Rakewell (»The Rake’s Progress«), Fenton (»Die lustigen Weiber von Windsor«), Steuermann (»Der fliegende Holländer«) sowie Tamino (»Die Zauberflöte«).
+Here he sang for instance Baron Kronthal (»Der Wildschütz«), Tom Rakewell (»The Rake’s Progress«), Fenton (»Die lustigen Weiber von Windsor«), Steersman (»The Flying Dutchman«) and Tamino (»Die Zauberflöte«).

 At the Lehár Festival Bad Ischl 2019 he interpreted Maxime de la Vallé in the operetta »Clo-Clo« by Franz Lehár.
 This rediscovery was awarded the “Frosch des Monats” by the BR-Klassik Operetten-Boulevard and released as a world premiere CD recording on the 150th birthday of Franz Lehár.
 In 2024, the recording of “Parsifal” by the Vienna State Opera was released by Sony Classical.